American Gigolo: Plot

+Julian soon learns that Judy Rheiman has been murdered, prompting Los Angeles Police Department Detective Joe Sunday to repeatedly question him and uncover inconsistencies in his account.
+Despite being with another client, Lisa Williams, on the night of the murder, she refuses to provide Julian with an alibi in order to protect her marriage.
+As he becomes the prime suspect, Senator Stratton warns him to end his relationship with Michelle, even offering him money to do so.
+Julian refuses, but Stratton nevertheless orders Michelle to leave for Rome until his election campaign is over.

+Convinced that he is being framed, Julian frantically searches his apartment before discovering Judy's stolen jewelry hidden in his Mercedes.
+Going into hiding, his carefully cultivated lifestyle begins to unravel as his appearance deteriorates and he abandons his Mercedes for a cheap rental.
+Seeking Anne's help at Perino's, Julian is rebuffed after missing an important assignment.
+While there, he notices Michelle watching him.
+Though she offers her support, he urges her to leave him for her own safety.

-Julian concludes that Leon and Rheiman are the ones trying to frame him, and that another of Leon's gigolos was the murderer.
-Julian goes to confront Leon, telling him the truth and trying to clear his name.
-Leon refuses to help him and remains implacable.
-In a fit of rage, Julian pushes Leon from the apartment balcony; although Julian immediately regrets his action and tries to save him, Leon nevertheless falls to his death.
-With no one to help him, Julian ends up in jail, helplessly awaiting trial for Judy's murder.
-Michelle reconciles with Julian by telling the police that she was with Julian the night of Judy's murder, sacrificing her reputation and marriage to save him.
+Julian concludes that Leon and Mr. Rheiman are framing him and that another of Leon's gigolos committed the murder.
+He goes to Leon's apartment to confront him, but Leon refuses to help.
+In a fit of rage, Julian pushes Leon from the apartment balcony.
+Julian immediately regrets his actions and attempts to save Leon, but Leon falls to his death.

+With no one left to corroborate his claims, Julian is jailed to await a highly publicized trial for Judy's murder.
+Against Julian's advice, Michelle ultimately provides him with an alibi by telling police that she was with him on the night of Judy's murder, sacrificing her marriage and reputation to save him.
+During a jail visit, Julian and Michelle profess their love to each other.

 Production

 Paul Schrader first conceived of the idea for the film while teaching screenwriting at UCLA's film and television department.
 The script was one of five screenplays Schrader wrote in 1976.
 Schrader commented, "The character in Taxi Driver was compulsively nonsexual.
 The character in American Gigolo is compulsively sexual.
 He is a man who receives his identity by giving sexual pleasure but has no concept of receiving sexual pleasure."

 John Travolta was originally attached to the lead role, with his casting announced by the Los Angeles Times in January 1978.
 Travolta was provided a wardrobe by Giorgio Armani and appeared in a photo spread for the trade publication Variety announcing his participation.
 The following year, Travolta dropped out of the production to deal with his mother's death and father's illness.